Early in 2003, two guys named Graham and Paul figured making a website where they could show off some of their videos would be a good idea.

-Fourth Wall Greeting: In a number of their videos, a character will look at the camera and say "Oh, hi.
+- Fourth Wall Greeting: In a number of their videos, a character will look at the camera and say "Oh, hi.
 I didn't see you there"

-Fun with Acronyms: In Cruise Vacation, where a happy couple get invited on a cruise by the Freedom Bank International.
+- Fun with Acronyms: In Cruise Vacation, where a happy couple get invited on a cruise by the Freedom Bank International.
 Turns out they were being arrested for fraud, larceny, embezzlement and copyright infringement, and the cruise was just a convenient (and surprisingly cheap) way of detaining them.

 - Also in this Feed Dump, which also uses the letters "FBI" to explain the supposed roles of the hosts.

 Graham: Hey everybody.
 I'm the Federal Booty Inspector, Graham.
 Joining me this week is a Federated Beetle Informant, Paul ... and a Fiery Boysenberry Island, Kathleen.